ellwarco/web/site/content/articles/2017-03-20-progressive-web-apps.md

 ---

-title:  "Progressive Web Apps — The Next Step in Responsive Web Design"
 author: Sergey Shmyrev
-description:  PWAs are here to stay, and using them today could improve the engagement, bounce rate, and conversion rates of your website.
-excerpt: PWAs are here to stay, and using them today could improve the engagement, bounce rate, and conversion rates of your website.
 categories:
+  - Development
-  - "Development"
+  - UX
+comments: false
+date: '2017-03-20'
+description: >-
+  PWAs are here to stay, and using them today could improve the engagement, bounce rate, and conversion rates of your website.
+excerpt: >-
+  PWAs are here to stay, and using them today could improve the engagement, bounce rate, and conversion rates of your website.
+image: /img/progressive-web-apps.png
+images:
-  - "UX"
+  - assets/og-progressive-web-apps.jpg
+slug: progressive-web-apps
-tags: [PWA, WebPerf, ServiceWorkers, WebAppManifest]
+tags:
-images: ["assets/og-progressive-web-apps.jpg"]
+  - PWA
+  - WebPerf
+  - ServiceWorkers
+  - WebAppManifest
 time: 8 Minutes
-comments: false

-slug: "progressive-web-apps"
-date: "2017-03-20"
+title: Progressive Web Apps — The Next Step in Responsive Web Design
 ---

 Late last week, Smashing Magazine, one of the largest and most influential online publications for web design, posted on Facebook that their website was “now running as a Progressive Web App.”